Reserved .UK Rights FAQS

-What should I do if I think I may have been entitled to a reserved .uk domain and I have missed the deadline?
+What should I do, if I think I may have been entitled to a reserved .uk domain, but i’ve missed the deadline?

-Unfortunately, you no longer have the rights to that domain name and it was made available for registration by another party from 1st July.
+Unfortunately, you no longer have the rights to that domain name, and another party made it available for registration from 1st July.

 In the first instance we advise that you contact your registrar, this is the person or company that manages your current domain, and they will be able to help you.